Kamila-Jusino/PX150_Project/docs/AI_INTEGRATION.md

 - **Note**: This is human-controlled, but game can't progress without AI

 ### Step 4: AI Verifies Grab
-- **When**: Player presses SPACE after closing gripper
+- **When**: Player presses 'C' key to check object in ROI
 - **What happens**:
-  - Captures object in gripper
+  - Captures 5 frames from ROI (center third of image)
-  - Runs through pretrained AI model again
+  - Runs through pretrained AI model on each frame
-  - AI determines: "Is the object in gripper the correct class?"
+  - AI determines: "Is the object in ROI the correct class?"
   - Uses `AIVisionSystem.verify_gripper_object()` with AI classification
+  - Uses majority voting: requires 3 out of 5 samples to agree
 - **AI Integration**: Uses same pretrained model for verification

 ### Step 5: Scoring & Next Round